orientechnologies/orientdb/README.md

 Then `Next` and select the correct branch e.g. `fa/rel-3.2` and patch level e.g. `000`.

 Copy the `ID` of the correction request to the initial comment in your PR e.g. `CR-Id: 002075125900001706292020`.
 After that the CWB voter will vote successfully.

+For patches do not check `Not Patch Relevant`!
+If you get a validity issue with the note, go into it, edit validity and save.